Birch Bayh Federal Building and United States Courthouse: Architecture

 Among the most impressive interior features of the building are the Depression-era murals.
 Working under the Treasury Relief Art Project, which aimed to restore faith in the country through patriotic and historically themed art, master artist Grant Christian painted murals that depict the history of transportation and delivery of mail in Indianapolis.
-Christian was paid $1.55 per hour while his assistant, Reynolds Selfridge receive half that much.
+Christian was paid $1.55 per hour while his assistant, Reynolds Selfridge, received half that much.
 The courtrooms feature handsome marble floors, colored marble and plaster wall finishes, and elaborately ornamented, gilded, and painted plaster beam and panel ceilings with skylights.
 Bronzed railings, stained-glass windows, and heavy wrought-iron gates provide detail to these rooms, which also still have their original furniture.
 Allegorical representations of the Appeal to Justice and Justice and Mercy by William B. Van Ingen placed above each judge's bench symbolize the seriousness of their responsibility.

 Depression-era interior modifications were mostly cosmetic in nature.
 These included replacement of open metal grillwork doors on the elevators with polished metal doors, and installation of dark green marble-faced walls at elevator entrances.
 Modern translucent panels replaced the original stained-glass skylights in the second-floor courtrooms.

 The first-floor east–west corridor is no longer used as a post office.
 The postal service windows and mailboxes were removed when these functions were shifted to widely dispersed annexes.
 Replicas of the service windows were added during the course of restoration, returning the space to its original appearance.
 In recent years, the General Services Administration (GSA) has reversed some past modifications made in the name of modernization, and has begun conserving important elements of the building.
-GSA has replaced modern lighting with appropriate period features, repaired mosaic tile ceilings, and restored exterior stone work.
+GSA has replaced modern lighting with appropriate period features, repaired mosaic tile ceilings, and restored exterior stonework.